UMDOER/PSYC341OER/_pages/memory/memorybiases.md

 To conclude, eyewitness testimony is very powerful and convincing to jurors, even though it is not particularly reliable.
 Identification errors occur, and these errors can lead to people being falsely accused and even convicted.
 Likewise, eyewitness memory can be corrupted by leading questions, misinterpretations of events, conversations with co-witnesses, and their own expectations for what should have happened.
 People can even come to remember whole events that never occurred.

 The problems with memory in the legal system are real.
 But what can we do to start to fix them?
 A number of specific recommendations have already been made, and many of these are in the process of being implemented (e.g., Steblay & Loftus, 2012; Technical Working Group for Eyewitness Evidence, 1999; Wells et al., 1998).
 Some of these recommendations are aimed at specific legal procedures, including when and how witnesses should be interviewed, and how lineups should be constructed and conducted.
 Other recommendations call for appropriate education (often in the form of expert witness testimony) to be provided to jury members and others tasked with assessing eyewitness memory.
 Eyewitness testimony can be of great value to the legal system, but decades of research now argues that this testimony is often given far more weight than its accuracy justifies.

+## Additional Resources
+<iframe width="560" height="315" src="https://www.youtube.com/embed/iMPIWkFtd88" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Eureka Foong's *The Misinformation Effect*.
+This student-made video illustrating this phenomenon of altered memory was one of the winning entries in the 2014 Noba Student Video Award.

 ## Discussion Questions
 * Imagine that you are a juror in a murder case where an eyewitness testifies.
 In what ways might your knowledge of memory errors affect your use of this testimony?